Shete Boka Park

-This is an area adjoining the Christoffelpark covering more than 10 kilometers of the rocky wave-exposed north coast of the island and with some 10 pocket beaches where 3 species of sea turtles are known to lay eggs.
+The Shete Boka National Park is an area adjoining the Christoffel Park covering more than 10 kilometers of the rocky wave-exposed north coast of the island and has approximately 10 pocket bays where 3 species of sea turtles are known to lay eggs.

-If you enjoy getting off the beaten track and into rugged countryside, you will love National Park Shete Boka.
 The park begins at stunning Boka Tabla, where huge waves thunder into an underground cavern.
 Steps cut into the rocks lead you directly into the mouth of the cavern; you can sit on the very edge and watch the surf roll in.
 After you peek inside the cavern you can walk along the limestone bluffs above for a spectacular view of Curacaos rugged north coast.
 The inlets in the park are protected turtle breeding areas.

-1) Boka Pistol Trail: includes a 1 hour walk leading through Boka Brown where sea turtles come ashore to lay their eggs, Boka Pistol where huge waves burst into the sky with gunfire like explosions and panoramic overviews from the flat limestone hills.
+Boka Pistol Trail: includes a 1 hour walk leading through Boka Kalki where sea turtles are sometimes seen to lay their eggs.
+Boka Pistol, where huge waves burst into the sky with gunfire like explosions and panoramic views from the flat limestone hills.